 Make time to celebrate the successes of the team or even individual personal milestones of co-workers by organising impromptu get-togethers.
 A quick a beer or cappuccino after work reinforces existing relationships and act as informal gatherings of inclusion to the wallflowers and socialites in the team.

 3) Walk a mile...

-In someone else’s shoes, that is.
+In someone else's shoes, that is.
 The art of mastering empathy starts with being a good listener and affording the other person your undivided attention.
 Refrain from starting a serious conversation with a colleague who wants to pour out their heart to you, if you only have five mins until the next meeting.
-Also initiate action without asking: If you know your colleague is burning the midnight oil, having coffee ready at her desk when she arrives in the morning will do wonders.
+Also initiate action without asking: If you know your colleague is burning the midnight oil, having coffee ready at their desk when they arrive in the morning will do wonders.

 4) Move those desks